Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/5-system-design-example.rst

 To connect IP blocks to create a system, follow these steps.

-1. Double-click the Versal ACAP CIPS IP core.
+1. Double-click the Versal CIPS IP core.

 2. Click **PS-PMC→ PS-PL Interfaces**.